-From 1 January 2019, betting service providers licensed in Australia must pay a point of consumption tax on all bets made by customers located in NSW at the time the bet was placed:
+From 1 January 2019, if you're a betting service provider licensed in Australia, you must pay a point of consumption tax on all bets made by customers located in NSW at the time the bet was placed:

 Betting service providers include:

-There will be no changes to current betting tax and industry funding arrangements paid by the totalizator licensee.
+There are no changes to betting tax and industry funding arrangements paid by the totalizator licensee.

-We will administer the tax, issue assessments and reassessments, collect the tax and approve payment arrangements.
+We administer the tax, issue assessments and reassessments, collect the tax and approve payment arrangements.
 If you’re dissatisfied with an assessment or decision we’ve made, you can lodge an objection or request a reassessment.

 Liquor and Gaming NSW is responsible for betting service providers complying with the point of consumption tax.

-The tax will be 10 per cent of the net NSW wagering revenue that exceeds the financial year threshold for bets placed in NSW.
+The tax is 10 per cent of the net NSW wagering revenue that exceeds the financial year threshold for bets placed in NSW.